JJ-GRC/pki-portfolio-joia-jackson/notes/week-01/notes/week-01/key-concepts.md

 •	Verification
 •	Trust chain
 PKI- public key infrastructure
+The problem PKI solves is how to send information back and forth on the web safely.
 It's about certificate authorities verifying websites or systems.
 There are 3 types of CAs- the root, the intermediate, and the leaf.
 Trust flows down, and verification flows up through these.
 Through this verification process, they verify their identity, give them a unique identifier, sign the certificate, and assign a validity expiration date.
 Once the CA has done the site or system so that it can send information back and forth through public and private keys.
 The public key